Tariq Ali (admiral): Career

 He served at both command and staff units throughout his career.
-His staff appointments and commands includes Assistant Chief of the Naval Staff,Supply (ACNS-S), Commander Depot (COMDEP), and Director Inventory Control Point (DICP).
+His staff appointments and commands includes Assistant Chief of the Naval Staff,Supply (ACNS-S), Commander Depots (COMDEP), and Director Inventory Control Point (DICP).
 His command assignments includes senior staff officer to Commander, Karachi, Director Naval Stores, Director Surface Stores at Naval Headquarters Islamabad and staff officer for Integrated Logistic Support for F-22P Frigates.

-During his previous assignment as senior staff officer to Commander, Karachi (2011–2012), he was transferred to the Karachi Naval Dockyard where he served at Controller Inventory Control Point (CICP) for almost two years.
+During his previous assignment as senior staff officer to Commander, Karachi (2011–2012), he was transferred to the Karachi Naval Dockyard where he served as Controller Inventory Control Point (CICP) for almost two years.
 In 2014 when he was promoted to the rank of Commodore, he was appointed as the Director Inventory Control Point of Dockyard for three months.

-On 1 July 2014 Commodore Tariq Ali took over the Command of Commander, Depot (COMDEP) a major and crucial type command of the supply branch located in Karachi and he remained COMDEP for two years, Afterwards he was transferred to Islamabad to complete his war course at the National Defence University from 2016 to 2017.
+On 1 July 2014 Commodore Tariq Ali took over the Command of Commander, Depots (COMDEP) a major and crucial type command of the supply branch located in Karachi and he remained COMDEP for two years, Afterwards he was transferred to Islamabad to complete his war course at the National Defence University from 2016 to 2017.

-After completing the war course from NDU he then was transferred to naval headquarters where he was appointed as the Assistant Chief of the Naval Staff, Supply from July 2017 to November 2019.
-He was promoted to the rank of Rear Admiral on 3 March 2020 and is currently performing his duties as the Deputy Chief of the Naval Staff for Supply branch.
+After completing the war course from NDU he then was transferred to naval headquarters where he was serving as the Assistant Chief of the Naval Staff, Supply from July 2017 to November 2019.
+He was promoted to the rank of Rear Admiral on 3 March 2020 and was appointed as the Deputy Chief of the Naval Staff for Supply branch at NHQ till 14 September 2022 which was the last post he served in the Pakistan Navy before retiring from service.